Juheon811/Juheon811.github.io/topic.md

 - Best coherence: **57.0%** at 20 topics
 - Best diversity: **79.1%** at 40 topics
 - Average performance: **51.4%** coherence, **72.7%** diversity
-- **Takeaway**: As a traditional approach, LDA shows the lowest scores overall in both coherence and diversity.
+- As a traditional approach, LDA shows the lowest scores overall in both coherence and diversity.

 #### ✅ BERTopic
 - Best coherence: **65.0%** at 20 topics
 - Best diversity: **88.8%** at 40 topics
 - Average performance: **61.0%** coherence, **86.3%** diversity
-- **Takeaway**: With embedding-based clustering, BERTopic outperforms LDA and offers moderate diversity and coherence.
+- With embedding-based clustering, BERTopic outperforms LDA and offers moderate diversity and coherence.

 #### ✅ QualIT
 - Best coherence: **70.0%** at 20 topics
 - Best diversity: **95.5%** at 20 topics
 - Average performance: **64.4%** coherence, **93.7%** diversity
-- **Takeaway**: QualIT consistently performs the best across all topic counts.
+- QualIT consistently performs the best across all topic counts.
 It is especially optimized for 20 topics, which matches the dataset’s ground-truth structure.

 > 📌 **Summary**: QualIT demonstrates the most coherent and diverse topic modeling performance among the three models, especially when using 20 topics.